Blueprint Digital NHS WalesThe DiagnosisL10: The Information Fortress·Cluster B

 What is the Information Fortress at DHCW?

 An information fortress buys time.
 Data that would contradict leadership’s narrative is withheld, unpublished, or released in formats designed to resist scrutiny.
 For 6-18 months, the barrier works.
-But when reality breaks through — escalation, tribunal filing, campaign pressure — the gap between what was reported and what is real creates a crisis of confidence far worse than continuous transparency would have produced.
+But when reality breaks through — escalation, campaign pressure, a public failure — the gap between what was reported and what is real creates a crisis of confidence far worse than continuous transparency would have produced.

 The cover-up becomes the scandal.